samanthag168/samanthag168.github.io/index.md

  ## **Explorable Areas: Arcadia High**
   I created an explorable areas application in order to practice programming and I had fun getting creative and coming up with areas to explore, NPCs, items, etc. My game is titled "Arcadia High" which is a high school simulator type of game and the player has to attend classes and their objective is to deliver a gift to their crush.
 ## **Number Guessing Game**
+A game where a player guesses the number the PC is thinking of, the PC randomly generates a number between 1 and 10.